Safe (2012 film): Production

 Safe was announced on May 6, 2010.
-The film is the first in a three-film distribution deal between IM Global (who also produced and fully financed) and Lionsgate, the other two being Pete Travis' Dredd and Simon West's Protection.
+The film is the first in a three-film distribution deal between IM Global (which also produced and fully financed) and Lionsgate, the other two being Pete Travis' Dredd and Simon West's Protection.
 Lawrence Bender Productions, Trigger Street Productions, Automatik Entertainment, and 87Eleven Action Design also produced.

 On a $30 million budget, principal photography took place from October to December 2010 in Philadelphia and New York City.
-Filming scenes in Philadelphia on Broad Street was done on the nights and early mornings of November 17, 18 and 19.
-A class from a Catholic School in downtown Philadelphia was used for a scene depicting a class in China.
+Filming scenes in Philadelphia on Broad Street was done on the nights and early mornings of November 17, 18, and 19.
+A class from a Catholic school in downtown Philadelphia was used for a scene depicting a class in China.

 In the United States, the film was scheduled to be released on October 28, 2011, and March 2, 2012, but was eventually pushed back to April 27, 2012.

 Reception

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 59% based on 112 reviews, with an average rating of 5.70/10.
 The website's critics consensus reads: "While hard-hitting and violently inventive, Safe ultimately proves too formulaic to set itself apart from the action thriller pack -- including some of its star's better films."
 On Metacritic, the film has a weighted average score of 55 out of 100, based on 25 critics, indicating "mixed or average reviews".

-Peter Travers, the film critic for Rolling Stone, gave the film 2 stars out of a possible 4, and said that "the trouble with Safe is that you know where it's going every step of the way".
-He also added that "Between the fists, kicks, bullets, car chases and broken trachea, the movie could have milked the sentiment of that relationship until you puked.
+Peter Travers of Rolling Stone said, "the trouble with Safe is that you know where it's going every step of the way".
+He also added, "Between the fists, kicks, bullets, car chases, and broken tracheae, the movie could have milked the sentiment of that relationship until you puked.
 But Statham and the scrappy Chan play it hard.
 The restraint becomes them.
 Statham is still playing it safe in Safe, but vulnerability is showing through the cracks."
 Claudia Puig of USA Today gave the film a moderately positive review, saying that "Yakin's slick direction, marked by quick cuts, unstinting energy and a lack of sentimentality, makes the action scenes satisfying," but thought the dialogue was "riddled with clichés."

-Robert Abele of the Los Angeles Times scored the film 3/5, saying "Yakin gives his star plenty of room to look mean, think fast, drive faster, punch, quip, mow down and charismatically bond with the most imperiled child character in screen memory."
-Kim Newman gave the film four stars out of five in Empire Magazine, describing it as "A rough, exhausting, exhilarating action picture with a payoff which would have delighted Sam Fuller or Howard Hawks".
+Robert Abele of the Los Angeles Times scored 3/5 stars, saying, "Yakin gives his star plenty of room to look mean, think fast, drive faster, punch, quip, mow down, and charismatically bond with the most imperiled child character in screen memory."
+Kim Newman gave 4/5 stars in Empire, describing it as "A rough, exhausting, exhilarating action picture with a payoff which would have delighted Sam Fuller or Howard Hawks".